 ‘Oh, we should pay Frank and Alice a visit.
 After all these years... so many memories...’
 Mrs. Weasley said as she pulled out a handkerchief to dab at her eyes, Mr. Weasley holding her tight as his eyes glistened.

-‘The chances of that actually happening are astronomical,’ Hermione stated after the initial shock and initial happiness had worn off.
-‘He really is truly lucky.’
+‘The chances of that actually happening are astronomical,’ Hermione stated after the initial shock and happiness had worn off.
+‘He really is truly lucky.
+We all are.’

 Mr. Weasley had explained to them that there was nothing left to do but wait for the election process to start.
 Having not normally undergone these circumstances when a new Minister was to take office, Mr. Weasley could not provide all of the answers in regards to this new procedure.
 However, before he could get in to what he did know, an extremely loud and booming voice rang through the Atrium, almost instantly quieting the rowdy crowd.
 It seemed to be coming from the fountain itself, Harry and the rest of them moving closer in order to see.

-‘Welcome to the Ministry,’ the male voice said.
+‘Welcome to the Ministry of Magic,’ the male voice said.
 Harry was unable to recognize whose voice was speaking, inching closer through the crowd to gain a better look.
-There were many Ministry officials all dressed in bright purple robes, a few each at the front of the five lines that were now clearly produced throughout the Atrium.
+There were many Ministry officials all dressed in bright purple robes, many of whom were stationed at the front of the five lines that were now clearly produced throughout the Atrium.
 ‘The voting will commence shortly.
-We apologize in advance for having to conduct the election in such a manner.
+We apologize in advance for having to conduct the election in such a convoluted manner but with your respectful participation, we predict the day’s events will run smoothly.
 On behalf of the Ministry of Magic, it is my duty to divulge to you that because of this election’s uniqueness, it was ultimately decided upon to conduct the voting in the flesh.
 Therefore, confusion at this time would be kept at a minimum.’

 Harry had not even noticed the five wand makers who stood beside the Ministry officials at the end of each line.
 As he observed the first voters that walked up to the booth, he saw them present their wand to the wand maker.
-In Harry’s estimation, this was in order to verify that their wand did in fact belong to them, the voters doing this after they had given their Ministry of Magic identification card to the Ministry official.
-Harry noticed that the hovering clipboard contained about as many pages as there was in some of the biggest books he had ever seen Hermione browse through.
-As the Ministry official allowed the voter to pass through – handing them a small card with the faces of Kingsley and Fudge on it – a quill checked off their name, the pages fluttering as the clipboard found the correct one.
+In Harry’s estimation, this was in order to verify that their wand did in fact belong to them, the voters doing this after they had given their Ministry of Magic identification card to the Ministry official for clearance.
+A hovering clipboard contained about as many pages as there was in some of the biggest books he had ever seen Hermione browse through.
+As the Ministry official allowed the voter to pass through – handing them a small card with the faces of Kingsley and Fudge on it – a quill checked their name off of the clipboard’s extraordinarily long list, the pages fluttering as the clipboard found the correct name.

 ‘You two better get down to the Auror Office though.
 I’ll meet you back in the Atrium – we’ll be here all day, of course.
 Just hope Kingsley can pull it off...’

 ‘Don’t you need to vote Dad?’
-Ron asked his father who stared up at the curtains that already showed Kingsley was in the lead.
-A bright golden seven sat underneath a smiling Kingsley, Fudge’s face on his own curtain was one of pouting as a golden five sat underneath.
+Ron asked his father who was staring up at the curtains which were already showing that Kingsley was in the lead.
+A bright golden seven sat underneath a smiling Kingsley.
+Fudge’s face was one of pouting as a golden five sat underneath.

 ‘Well of course... but I was given this special card, see?’
 Mr. Weasley said smiling as he took out a small piece of paper out of his front pocket.
 ‘I can cut straight to the front of the line whenever I want!
 You two best be off now.’